By Promod Puri

 In its liberal setup, the acceptance of Hindu doctrines and practices is based more on logical and discerning strengths rather than observable rituals and customs.

 My hitherto sketchy knowledge about Hinduism has actually been a boon as the naive attempt was not influenced by established notions, convictions, and sentiments.
-An intuitive feeling of intellectual diversities in its spiritual philosophies has been the motivating factors to immerse me in the study of Hinduism.
+An intuitive feeling of intellectual diversities in its spiritual philosophies has been the motivating factor to immerse me in the study of Hinduism.

 The writing of the various aspects of Hinduism was simultaneous with the study and exploration of Hinduism.
 Gathering of knowledge about Hinduism leads to other related faculties as well which helped in the critical understanding of the religion.